 A friend recommended Michael as the best osteopath ever, and I have to agree he is.
 He engages you and explains clearly what the problems are and what you can do to help yourself in addition to his treatments.
 Brilliant!

 For new patients, or the application of new therapies, a full case history is taken, and any prior investigations discussed, so these can be taken into consideration.

 Next, if clinically appropriate, you may be asked to dress down to your underwear to allow us to look at the presenting problem.
 (However, feel free to wear small shorts, if it makes you feel more comfortable).
 You will then be asked to perform simple motions to help us gain information and understand your posture and interpret this in regards to your presenting complaint.

 Then, a detailed passive examination, along with some specific investigations will be performed.
 A diagnosis will then be discussed, and if appropriate at this point, treatment will begin by our consulting osteopath Cambridge.
 Osteopathic treatment can include osteopathic manipulation, Osteopathic mobilisation and soft tissue therapy.

 During this process and any subsequent treatments, you are welcome to have another adult individual present at the Cambridge osteopathy clinic, to act as a supportive chaperone, if required.

-The Initial Consultation will last 45 minutes, and all follow up appointments for treatment will last 30 minutes, unless a 60 minutes treatment is required.
+The Initial Consultation (First Osteopathy Consultation) will last 45 minutes, and all follow up appointments for treatment will last 30 minutes, unless a 60 minutes treatment is required.

 We recommend a Child’s first visit is a First Paediatric Consultation.

 If there are any other questions, or, you wish to book a consultation with Michael Parr the consulting osteopath and physical rehabilitation specialist in Cambridge, based at Elementary Health.
 Please don’t hesitate to call or email.